cocogitto/cocogitto/website/guide/init.md

 ## Initialize an existing repo

-Running `cog init` on an existing repository will just create a template configuration without creating any commit :
+Running `cog init` on an existing repository will just create a template configuration without creating any commit:

 ```bash
 git init my_repo && cd my_repo